-'We Had To Get Out.'
-Despite The Risks, Business Is Booming At National Parks
+'We Had To Get Out': Despite The Risks, Business Is Booming At National Parks

-'We Had To Get Out.'
-Despite The Risks, Business Is Booming At National Parks
+'We Had To Get Out': Despite The Risks, Business Is Booming At National Parks

 Stuck at home for months on end, plans canceled and upside down, the Reyes family felt like so many others during this pandemic-blighted summer: "We were just going crazy," says Ricardo Reyes.
 "We had to get out."